Five-Star Hotels Aren’t Always Better Than Four-Star Hotels. Here’s Why.

 Photo by Charlie Bennet

-Daylight was disappearing in Midtown Manhattan, even though the honks and toots of cars 25 floors below my room at the Royal Sonesta Benjamin New York signaled that the night was far from over.
+Daylight was disappearing in Midtown Manhattan, even though the honks and toots of cars 25 floors below my room at the Benjamin Royal Sonesta Hotel New York signaled that the night was far from over.
 Taking it as a cue to relax, I settled back onto my king-size bed, slid open a box of caramel corn, and from my bedside table pulled out the menu—for pillows.
 Was I a back sleeper?
 Stomach sleeper?
 Side sleeper?
 Did I want an anti-snore pillow, or perhaps one that would play a lullaby as I drifted off to sleep?
 I decided on a five-foot body pillow to reduce back pain.
 Five minutes later, a smiling bellman brought it to my door, handing it over gently as he wished me a good night’s sleep.

 Unlike at the ultra-luxurious Aman New York nearby, this butler was not personal, and my pillows would not be fluffed and prepared for turndown service—that part I had to do myself.
-But it did have all the support of a full-service hotel, with everything from in-house dining to the aforementioned pillow menu and excellent customer service.
+But it did have all the support of a full-service hotel, with everything from the aforementioned pillow menu to excellent customer service.
 The Benjamin was also recently given a revamp: Its lobby was refreshed to resemble a cigar box (think warm leather, dark wood, an onyx backdrop).
 The hotel’s 209 residential-style rooms and signature suites, replete with kitchenettes, were also reworked, and now also feature herringbone floors, angled headboards, lounge seating, and sleeper sofas.
 And at a starting rate of $458 per night—cheap compared to New York City’s over-the-top luxury options (a hotel nearby was $1,860 the same evening)—a hotel like the Benjamin was big bang for my buck.

 While I love over-the-top hotel experiences, I’m not the only one thinking about the price tag of luxury travel these days.
 In the past five years, luxury hotel room rates have soared due to demand, supply chain issues, and labor costs, and value is becoming a bigger concern even among affluent travelers as prices shoot through the roof.
 And while on some trips I am indeed a luxury traveler who wants all the trappings of a five-star stay (I’m looking at you, Hoshinoya Kyoto), there are other trips where I want something nice—but not overwhelmingly nice.
 (I’m not going to be in my hotel much this visit, after all.)